 - Product Management

-- Technical marketing is increasingly needed as products become more complicated and therefore harder for non-experts to grasp.
-I can explain technical issues in a way that is both correct and understandable.
+- I am comfortable giving talks, and can explain technical issues in a way that is both correct and understandable.
 As an example, I evangelized the Document Object Model (I chaired the W3C Working Group) with the result that it is now the accepted standard in the area that is widely implemented.
 I've given talks (including keynotes) at several international conferences, written press releases, and given media interviews.

 - I'm probably best known for my work in standards.
 I have been chair, editor, and member of technical committees for several years, chiefly in OASIS and World Wide Web Consortium, where I was an elected member to the W3C Advisory Board, amongst other committees.
 I have seen committees that are successful and several that aren't, and understand what talents committee members need to have to be persuasive within the committee.

 - Event Management